jaysonvirissimo/jaysonvirissimo.github.io/src/documents/resume.md

 ### Experience {#experience}

 [Tuft & Needle](https://www.tuftandneedle.com/)
-: *Engineering Lead*
+: *Engineering Manager*
   __2019-01-01 -- Present__
-    Acted as point of contact between developers and the customer experience and retail teams.
+    Acted as primary engineering point of contact for customer experience and retail teams.
-    Lead a team of 4 software engineers.
+    Managed a team of 4 full-time software engineers and performed tech lead role for 4 contractors.
-    Integrated main application with Textline API.
+    Participated as individual contributor on development of e-commerce platforms for Beautyrest and Serta brands.

 : *Software Engineer*
   __2015-09-08 -- 2018-12-31__